Cluster automorphism group of braid varieties: Background

-\begin{defn} Let $\bm{\beta}$ be a given specific braid word and $u\in S_n$ is a subword of $\beta$ as above.
-The 3D plabic graph $G_{u,\bm{\beta}}$ is a projection of a graph on $\mathbb{R}^3$ onto $\mathbb{R}^2$, drawn by the following procedure: \begin{enumerate} \item [(a)] Put $n$ strands starting from the leftmost border.
-For these $n-1$ regions on the leftmost border, we call them \newword{boundary regions}. \item [(b)] Now we start from $j=1$ to $j=k$.
+\begin{defn} Let $\bm{\beta}$ be a given specific braid word and $u\in S_n$ be a subword of $\beta$ as above.
+The 3D plabic graph $G_{u,\bm{\beta}}$ is a projection of a graph in $\mathbb{R}^3$ to $\mathbb{R}^2$, drawn by the following procedure: \begin{enumerate} \item [(a)] Put $n$ strands starting from the leftmost border.
+For these $n-1$ regions on the leftmost border, we call them \newword{boundary regions}.
+We number them from bottom to top using $1,2,\ldots,n$. \item [(b)] Now we go from $j=1$ to $j=k$.
 For $j\in J_{u,\bm\beta}$, draw a \textit{bridge} $d$ between the $i_j$th strand and the $(i_j+1)$th strand.
-See Figure (right) below.
-Otherwise, draw a \textit{positive crossing} between the $i_j$th strand and the $(i_j+1)$th strand, as in the Figure (left) below. \end{enumerate} \end{defn}
+See Figure (left) below.
+Otherwise, draw a \textit{positive crossing} between the $i_j$th strand and the $(i_j+1)$th strand, as in the Figure (right) below. \end{enumerate} \end{defn}